 Ucluelet Harbour

-Kayak rentals, whale watching tours, and fishing charters are available to book and depart from here.
-There’s also Ucluelet Brewing which has a beautiful patio overlooking the harbour.
+Kayak rentals, whale-watching tours, and fishing charters are available to book and depart from here.
+There’s also Ucluelet Brewing, which has a beautiful patio overlooking the harbor.

 Tofino